Yani-201/Group-Project/README.md

 The website moviereview lets any user post a movie where other users can post reviews on.
 The movie pannel has a coverPage, a trailer, and a description.
 And the reviews have rating(1-10) and review.
 The two features with _CRUD_ that we decided to implement are the **Movie** and **Review**.

-***BEFORE TESTING OUR IMPLEMENTATION, Its important that you set up a mysql database for the backend to operate on and put your mysql user(usually root) and mysql password in the .env file like this: ***
+***BEFORE TESTING OUR IMPLEMENTATION, Its important that you set up a mysql database for the backend to operate on and put your mysql user(usually root) and mysql password in the .env file at "./movie-review/.env" like this: ***

 ```
 DATABASE_USER = "root"
-DATABASE_PASSWORD = "PASSWORD"
+DATABASE_PASSWORD = "INSET_YOUR_PASSWORD_HERE"
 ```